Tureckiy-zart/TUI/docs/workflows/foundation/FOUNDATION_STEP_PIPELINE.md

 ### Goal

-Normalize internal patterns so the component behaves like a **first-class citizen** of the system.
+Normalize internal patterns so the component behaves like a **first‑class citizen** of the system.

 ### Checks